-To provide definitions of the differences in big data technologies, we will describe different “templates” that describe methods related to the data characteristics described in section 3.
+To provide definitions of the differences in big data technologies, we want to describe different “templates” or “patterns” that describe methods related to the data characteristics described in section 3.
 These templates describe the technical use cases for the processes in the big data architecture that can be used to categorize and therefore better understand the different use cases presented in the NIST Big Data Use Cases and Reference Architecture document.
+While these patterns will be explored more fully in later stages of the working group’s discussions, we introduce some of the fundamental concepts here.

 Data Processes